OpenCAPI/oc-accel-doc/web-doc/docs/user-guide/1-prepare-env.md

 export PATH=$PATH:${XILINX_VIVADO}/bin
 ```

+There is a file `setup_tools.ksh` in the root directory for reference.
+But for the beginning, only Vivado is required.

 !!!Note
     OC-Accel started on Vivado 2018.2, 2018.3 and 2019.1.
-It now best runs on 2019.2 for all cards.
+It now best runs on 2019.2/2020.1 for all cards.

     For AD9H3 and AD9H7 cards with HBM, Vivado version is at least 2019.2

-There is a file `setup_tools.ksh` in the root directory for reference.
-But for the beginning, only Vivado is required.

-Make sure you have `gcc`, `make`, `sed`, `awk`, `xterm` and `python` installed.
+If required install `gcc`, `make`, `sed`, `awk`, `xterm` and `python` .
-`setup_tools.ksh`

 You may install other simulators to accelerate the speed of simulation.
 For example, [Cadence xcelium].
 See in [co-simulation] for more information.